Guide

 Key takeaways

-• Monitor your online reputation consistently by setting up Google Alerts for your business name, regularly checking review sites like Yelp and Google Maps, and periodically searching for your business to see what appears on the first page of results.
+• Monitor your online reputation consistently by setting up Google Alerts for your business name, checking review sites weekly, and searching your business name monthly to stay informed about what customers are saying.

-• Respond professionally to all customer reviews, both positive and negative, by thanking customers for positive feedback and addressing issues in negative reviews with constructive solutions and apologies when appropriate.
+• Respond to all reviews professionally and promptly, thanking customers for positive feedback while addressing negative reviews constructively with apologies and clear solutions rather than defensive arguments.

 What is online reputation management?